jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-11-27-ios-games-with-controller-support.md

 });
 </script>

-I love iOS games.
-But touchscreen game controls?
+On the go gaming is great!
+But touchscreen controls?
 Not so much.
 For action games, platformers, racers – nothing beats a real gamepad.

 Here's a list of iOS games with <a href="https://support.apple.com/en-us/HT210414" target="_blank">wireless controller support</a>.
 The list is <a href="https://github.com/jamesfmackenzie/ios-games-with-controller-support" target="_blank">hosted on GitHub</a>.
 If you'd like to make an update, please <a href="https://guides.github.com/activities/hello-world/#pr" target="_blank">open a pull request</a>.